 Corporate Social Responsibility of Balmer Lawrie

 Balmer Lawrie’s CSR initiatives are driven by two Flagship Programs - Balmer Lawrie Initiative for Self Sustenance [BLISS] and Samaj Mein Balmer Lawrie [SAMBAL].
-While the first Program is directed at providing and improving the long term economic sustenance of the underprivileged, the second Program aims at improving the living standards and quality of life of population in and around the Company’s work-centers.
+While the first Program is directed at providing and improving the long-term economic sustenance of the underprivileged, the second Program aims at improving the living standards and quality of life of population in and around the Company’s work-centers.

 In pursuance of these Programs, the Company has undertaken several community development projects, partnering with various agencies.
-The focus areas for the Schemes under the Programs, amongst others, have been on education, healthcare, sanitation, integrated village development, and environmental protection.
+The focus areas for the schemes under the programs, amongst others, have been on education, healthcare, sanitation, integrated village development, and environmental protection.
 CSR efforts are channelized on the above-mentioned thematic focus areas and target groups like children, women, youth, elderly and differently abled people.

 Through the various CSR programs, the Company has constantly endeavored to integrate the interest of the business with that of the communities that form part of the areas it operates.
-With the advent of the various National flagship programs launched by the government, we as an organization take pride in furthering the initiatives which comes under the purview of CSR by engaging specialized agencies, and in keeping with the DPE guidelines, the Companies Act 2013 and Schedule VII of the Companies Act.
+With the advent of the various National flagship programs launched by the government, we as an organisation take pride in furthering the initiatives, which comes under the purview of CSR by engaging specialized agencies, and in keeping with the DPE guidelines, the Companies Act 2013 and Schedule VII of the Companies Act.

 A total sum of Rs.
-516.00 Lakhs was spent during the year 2018-19, towards CSR activities and expenses.
+514.00 Lakhs was spent during the year 2019-20, towards CSR activities’ expenses.

-The following activities / initiatives were undertaken during the year under report, i.e. FY 2018-19.
+The following activities / initiatives were undertaken during the year under report, i.e. FY 2019-20.

 i.
 Education & Child Sustenance